Differentiability of the $\chi$-volume function over an adelic curve: Differentiability over an adelic curve

-where the first equality comes from Proposition \ref{prop:gloabl_volume_integral}, the second one is given by the Hilbert-Samuel formula (cf. $(L_{|E},P(\varphi)_{|E})$ and $(L_{|E},P(\psi)_{|E})$ are relatively ample) and the first one is given by definition of the arithmetic intersection product on $S$.
+where: the first equality comes from Proposition \ref{prop:complement_chi_volume}, the second equality is given by the Hilbert-Samuel formula (cf. $(L_{|E},\varphi_{|E})$ is relatively ample) and the first one is given by definition of the arithmetic intersection product on $S$.
+Using the multilinearity of the arithmetic intersection intersection product, we obtain the desired explicit formula. \end{proof}